What time is NASA's Artemis 2 moon launch on April 1?

 Want to add more newsletters?

-NASA's long-anticipated Artemis 2 mission — the first crewed flight around the moon in more than half a century — could lift off as soon as April 1, and you'll be able to watch it live.
+NASA's long-anticipated Artemis 2 mission — the first crewed flight around the moon in more than half a century — could lift off as soon as April 1.
+But if you're hoping to watch it live online, you'll need to know when to tune in and for that, we've got you covered.

 So viewers will be able to follow the final countdown, hear live commentary from mission experts and watch real-time views of the SLS rocket on the pad.
 As with other major launches, NASA is offering live views of the Artemis 2 stack at KSC ahead of liftoff, including a 24/7 livestream from the launch pad during key phases of prelaunch preparations.